Sustainable Newburgh transport

 Photo by Robin McKelvie

 Network Rail have created a Climate Action Plan as part of the Scottish Government's target of net zero emissions by 2045.
-The plan highlights delivery of social value benefits through job creation, training opportunities and reconnecting communities to the network.
-Ket to this is getting more people onto the rail network.
+It will deliver social value benefits through job creation, training and reconnecting communities to the network.
+Key to this is getting more people onto the rail.

 But are large, fully featured stations always the answer?
-The jury is out on the success of recently opened, large rural stations with very handsome prices!
-Would the deployment of a larger number of smaller, cheaper, modular stations be a better solution to getting more of the 17% of Scotland's population who live in rural areas access to rail?
+The jury is out on the success of recently opened, large rural stations with very handsome prices.
+Would building a larger number of smaller, cheaper, modular stations be a better solution to giving more of the 17% of Scotland's rural population access to rail?

 The campaign believes a cheap, small-form halt is the right solution for Newburgh

 Beauly and Conon Bridge stations are clear success stories.
 They have brought big social and economic outcomes to the communities they serve.
-So why has these successes not being repeated in Scotland?
+So why have these successes not being repeated in Scotland?

 Sustainable travel in Newburgh

 The current bus services are essential for the 20% of townspeople who do not own a. car.
-But the service is widely regarded as unreliable.
-One of the main bus operators Stagecoach has pulled out of a number of routes serving Newburgh over the last few years.
-This November they stopped operating the service to Cupar, an important local administrative centre in NE Fife.
-They citing commercial reasons, too much road work and low passenger numbers - news to some.
+But the service is seen as unreliable.
+Bus operator Stagecoach has pulled out of a number of routes serving Newburgh in the last few years and at the end of 2025 they stopped operating the service to Cupar, an important destination for many in the town.
+Commercial reasons would be the most likely reason they ceased operating.

-How can develop trust in a bus service when the operator, with little notice, can discontinue a service for purely commercial reasons?
-Is low passenger numbers reason to not operate a bus?
+Trust in a bus service will NOT improve when an operator, with little notice, can discontinue a service for purely commercial reasons.

-Some local political voices have suggested franchising a bus service or bringing it in back into full public control.
-These are welcomed ideas, but in the short to medium term would it be enough to get more people onto the buses?
+Some local political voices have suggested franchising a bus service.
+These are welcomed ideas, but in the short to medium term is this enough to get more people onto buses?

 The number of cars on the roads continues to rise.
 Together with an alarming increase in the number of heavy vehicles they are making the A913, the main road passing through Newburgh and Abernethy, an increasingly congested and stressed throughway - bringing pollution, noise and pedestrian traffic dangers to these small towns.

-Surely no plans to push towards a net zero future can succeed without building more stations closer to where people live.
-Research strongly suggests that a well-run affordable train service can persuade more car drivers to switch to rail than can a bus-only service.
+Can a net zero future succeed without building more rail connections closer to where people live?
+Research certainly suggests that a well-run affordable train service can persuade more car drivers to switch to public transport than can rural buses.

 A sustainable transport future in the town must be centred on a reopened rail station.